GlimmerLabs/coa-aoc/Lesson01-YourFirstProcessingPrograms/your-first-processing-programs.md

 side to the left-hand side.
 (You can also write arithmetic expressions on the right.)

-1. In your journal, write down what you think this program will do.
+1. In your journal/sketchbook, write down what you think this program will do.

 2. Copy and paste the code into a new Processing project.